A Creative Pilgrimage on the Camino de Santiago

 And, if you don't enjoy sketching, you can still add color and borders to your written work.

-After my sessions with Laura and Brenda, what will I come away with?
+After my lessons with Laura and Brenda, what will I come away with?

 Full Itinerary

-Note: Our itinerary is designed to maximize creative time, while hiking the last 100 km of the Camino, inn-to-inn style.
+Note: Our itinerary is designed to integrate creative expression while hiking the last 100 km of the Camino, inn-to-inn style.
 Like all adventure travel trips, the itinerary may need to be altered due to weather, unforeseen circumstances, new opportunities, and group interests.
-Weather may also cause changes to our itinerary.
 There will be no refunds for any activities that participants do not attend.
 Anyone who leaves the tour itinerary at any time FOR ANY REASON will be responsible for their own costs and safety.

 Who This Trip is For:

-Participants should be able to walk for up to 6 hours a day (up to 15 miles one day; most days are 7-9 miles) on a variety of surfaces, including country lanes, dirt trails, pavement, and cobblestone streets.
-The hiking is not difficult, and does not have significant elevation gain, although there are rolling hills in places.
+Participants should be able to walk for up to 6 hours a day (up to 15 miles one day; most days are 10-14 miles) on a variety of surfaces, including country lanes, dirt trails, pavement, and cobblestone streets.
+The hiking is not difficult, and does not have significant elevation gain, although there are hills.
 There are a number of restaurant/bars along the way to stop for lunch and refreshments.
-We will also have a support vehicle available to carry our luggage and in case anyone gets injured or needs transport to the next inn on a particular day.
+We will also have a support vehicle available to carry our luggage or anyone who gets injured and needs transport to the next inn on a particular day.
 Everyone’s intention, however, should be to hike the full distance on a daily basis and to train accordingly.
 We will provide guidance on getting in shape for the trip.

-- Transportation from Madrid to the start of our walk.
+- Transportation from Santiago to the start of our walk.

-- Luggage transfer between lodging.
-Our private driver can also provide transport in case there is a reason you can't hike for part of a day.
+- Luggage transfer between lodgings.
+Our private driver can also provide transport in case there you're injured or can't hike for part of a day.

 - Guidance along the Camino, including hiking support, as well as creative support in writing, sketching, and watercolor techniques designed to be used on-the-go to capture the beauty and meaning of your journey.